Earth X: Earth X

-Loki tricked Odin into changing Thor into a female and discovers an elaborate Celestial manipulation on a cosmic scale: ancient humans were modified by the Celestials, given the ability to develop powers to act as a type of anti-bodies, to stop radical elements such as Deviants and alien species from harming the Earth and the Celestial embryo growing within it.
-Along with Earth, the Celestials modified the native species of many planets harboring Celestial embryos.
-Species affected by Celestial modification gradually undergo an evolution process where they develop powers either through natural means such as mutants, or unnatural means, as with meta-humans like Spider-Man.
+Loki discovers that ancient humans were modified by the Celestials, given the ability to develop powers to act as a type of anti-bodies, to stop radical elements such as Deviants and alien species from harming the Earth and the Celestial embryo growing within it.
+Along with Earth, the Celestials modified the native species of many planets harboring Celestial embryos, causing them to gradually evolve and develop superpowers - either by through natural means such as mutants, or unnatural means, as with superhumans like Spider-Man.
 Species with Celestial modifications in theory hold enough power to rival the Celestials, but are inhibited by a psychological safeguard put in place by the Celestials.
 The safeguard relates to constructivist philosophy, that essentially states that people are shaped by their environment.
-The deities and devils within the Marvel universe are species that were modified by Celestials and unwittingly inhibit their own abilities due to the fact that they self-identify as a Marvel deity or devil.
+The deities and devils within the Marvel universe are species that were modified by Celestials and unwittingly inhibit their own abilities due to the fact that they self-identify as a deity or devil.
 These evolved beings hold their sense of identity being reinforced by those that interact with them.
-Loki realizes that he was only the evil son of Odin and a Norse God because when he evolved beyond his mortal form his psyche became a tabula rasa.
-The first interaction that he had with another in that form were Nordic humans who thought that he was an evil god and thus he became one.

-Captain America and his partner Redwing learn that the Skull is gathering a mind-controlled army.
-After Redwing is overcome by the Skull's powers, Captain America retreats and recruits allies to fight the Skull.